Chance has gone to a family who adores him. He has a pal and a youngster whom he adores. We are so thrilled for him.

 Remember, a new home always takes time to which to adjust.
 It takes at least 3 weeks for a dog to start to settle in.
 And, at least 9 months for a full bond from working with the dog to happen.

 He does not have any health issues.
-He was last weighed in at roughly 120 lbs.

 They are beautiful dogs with great temperaments given the right breeding, socialization, care including diet and training.
 Dogs are a lifelong commitment.
 If your dog requires critical vet care, make sure you are able to go forward with that.
 This is not the breed for most people.